equinor/ert/docs/theory/ensemble_based_methods.rst

-Ensemble Smoother - Multiple Data Assimilation (ES MDA)
+Ensemble smoother - multiple data assimilation (ES MDA)
 -------------------------------------------------------
 While the Ensemble smoother attempts to solve the minimization equation in one go, the ES MDA iterates by introducing the observations gradually.
 The posterior distribution can be rewritten:

 .. math::